MJR Games

 Science Fiction

-The first published TADS game is an old-school text adventure that's full of tricky puzzles and nefarious mazes, with just a veneer of plot to explain the bizarre situations.
+The first published TADS game is an old-school text adventure that's full of tricky puzzles and truly nefarious mazes, with just a veneer of plot to explain the bizarre situations.
 Puzzle fiends and fans of the early text games will enjoy the intricate but always logical obstacles.

 Ditch Day Drifter